paranal-sw/parlogs-observations/README.md

 ## Dataset Summary

 Parlogs-Observations is a comprehensive dataset that includes the Very Large Telescope (VLT) logs for Template Execution of PIONIER, GRAVITY, and MATISSE instruments when they used Auxiliary Telescopes (ATs).
-It also encompasses all VLTI subsystems and ATs logs.
+It also includes VLTI subsystems and ATs logs during the observatons.
 This dataset aggregates logs based on instruments, time ranges, and subsystems, and contains template executions from 2019 in the VLTI infrastructure at Paranal.
 The dataset is formatted in single Parket files, which can be conveniently loaded, for example, with Pandas in Python.

 This repository provides tutorials for the parlogs-observations dataset, available at:

 * https://huggingface.co/datasets/Paranal/parlogs-observations

-* Zenodo
+Refer to that repository for a complete description of the data.

-## Install
+## Local Install

 We recommend to install a virtual environment to encapsulate the required libraries, but they are rather standard.